 The creation of class lists for a school year is a lengthy process.
 At Vincent J. Maloney Catholic Junior High School it involves input from all members of our staff.
 At the end the end of the process our goal is to create homeroom classes that are balanced.
-The balancing of classes involves taking into consideration student need, gender, size of the class, supports that can be offered(Educational Assistants) and other factors.
+The balancing of classes takes into consideration student need, gender, size of the class, supports that can be offered (Educational Assistants) and other factors.
+In order to ensure the integrity of this process it must be made clear that students and parents do not select classes or teachers.
 The development of classes begins in early April.
 Teachers provide information to the leadership team regarding student needs and learning styles.
 This information is used to create preliminary drafts of class lists, which are then provided to staff for feedback.
 This process goes on until the end of June.
 Many changes occur with the confirmation of enrollment throughout the spring and summer.
 In some extenuating circumstances requests and feedback from parents may be considered.
-These must be submitted in writing and clearly indicate the reason for the request by May 19, 2016 for the 2016/17 school year.
+These must be submitted in writing and clearly indicate the reason for the request by May 15, 2020 for the 2020/21 school year.

 Usually staff has already anticipated these special circumstances when classes have been created.
 Classes are posted on the first day of school and all classes run as is for one week.
 The admin team monitors balance and size of classes that may change due to new registrations or students that have registered but move.
 At the end of the week administration will finalize classes and may take into consideration any extenuating circumstances that may be brought to their attention.